 "In that day I will raise up the fallen booth of David, And wall up its breaches; I will also raise up its ruins And rebuild it as in the days of old;Amos 9:11(NASB)

 Amos is one of many Old Testament prophets who spoke of the great and terrible 'Day of the Lord'.
-Certain prophetic voices refer to the 'Day of the Lord' as the 'Time of Jacob's Trouble', when God's wrath is poured out on a God-hating, Christ-rejecting, sinful world - and it is also referred to as the '70th week of Daniel,' by many theologians.
+Certain prophetic voices refer to the 'Day of the Lord' as the 'Time of Jacob's Trouble', when God's wrath is poured out on a God-hating, Christ-rejecting, sinful world - and it is also referred to as the '70th week of Daniel', by many theologians.

-It begins after the Christian Church has been removed in the rapture.. and God's wrath begins to be poured out on a sinful, God-hating world, which rejected His offer of salvation, through Christ.
-This day starts with the Time of Jacob's Trouble, when Israel and the unbelieving nations are punished, for the sin of unbelief and rejecting their Messiah, but Israel and all who recognise their sin, and call on the name of the Lord, will be saved.
+It begins after the Christian Church has been removed in the Rapture, and then God's wrath begins to be poured out on a sinful, God-hating world, which has rejected His offer of salvation through Christ.
+This is the 'Time of Jacob's Trouble', when Israel and the unbelieving nations are punished, for the sin of unbelief in rejecting their Messiah, but Israel and all who recognise their sin, and call on the name of the Lord, will be saved.

 When Israel rejected their Messiah at His first coming, the Lord Jesus wept bitterly over Jerusalem, because they did not recognise the day of their visitation.
 They were blinded to His divine Person.
-They were deaf to His gracious words of salvation and were resistant to trust in His sacrificial work on Calvary's cross.
+They were deaf to His gracious words of salvation and were resistant to trust in His sacrificial work on Calvary's Cross.

-In great distress of heart, the Lord Jesus announced..
-Jerusalem, Jerusalem, who kills the prophets and stones to death those who have been sent to her!
+In great distress of heart, the Lord Jesus cried out, "Jerusalem, Jerusalem, who kills the prophets and stones to death those who have been sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were unwilling!
 Behold, your house is being left to you desolate!
-For I say to you, you will see Me no more, until you say, “Blessed is He who comes in the name of Lord.'
+For I say to you, you will see Me no more, until you say, 'Blessed is He who comes in the name of Lord.'"
 What amazing grace.

-Despite Israel's Old Testament idolatry, their rejection of God's promised Messiah and their leader's blasphemy against the Holy Spirit, Amos was moved by the Spirit of God to offer hope, and prophesised: In that day I will raise up the fallen booth of David.
+Despite Israel's Old Testament idolatry, their rejection of God's promised Messiah, and their leader's blasphemy against the Holy Spirit, Amos was moved by the Spirit of God to offer hope, and he prophesied, "In that day, I will raise up the fallen booth of David.
 In the Day of the Lord I will wall up its breaches.
-During the Day of the Lord I will also raise up its ruins, and rebuild it as in the days of old.
+During the Day of the Lord.
+I will also raise up its ruins, and rebuild it as in the days of old."

-The tabernacle of David will be rebuilt, in that DAY, when Israel acknowledges Christ as King of kings and Lord of lords - but first they must endure the coming Time of Jacobs Trouble, acknowledge Jesus as Lord, and call out to Him for salvation.
-THEN He will return with the clouds, raise up the fallen booth of David.. wall up its breaches; raise up its ruins and rebuild it as in the days of old.
-Jesus is the One Who will rebuild the temple of God, and He will rule and reign on the throne of David for ever and ever - AMEN.
+The tabernacle of David will be rebuilt, in that 'Day', when Israel acknowledges Christ as King of kings and Lord of lords - but first, they must endure the coming 'Time of Jacobs Trouble', acknowledge Jesus as Lord, and call out to Him for salvation.
+THEN He will return in the clouds, raise up the fallen booth of David, wall up its breaches, raise up its ruins, and rebuild it as in the days of old.
+Jesus is the One Who will rebuild the temple of God, and He will rule and reign on the throne of David forever and ever - AMEN.